XDWiki/XDWiki.github.io/pages/bootstrap.md

 ## Summary

-Bootstrap is a popular front end framework used by XD Colleagues on a large number of client Projects, to develop responsive websites.
+Bootstrap is a popular front end framework used by XD Colleagues on a large number of client projects, to develop responsive websites.

 ### Pros